vespolina/VespolinaStoreBundle/README.markdown

 ======================

 The VespolinaStoreBundle is part of vespolina package.
-It provides a webstore frontend (controllers, views) and usages several Vespolina bundles
+It provides a webstore frontend (controllers, views) and uses several Vespolina libraries.